Resiada

 Events managed in year one

-Room blocks ranged from 10 rooms (small meetups) to 1,000+ rooms (international conferences).
-Same product, both ends of the spectrum.
+Room blocks ranged from 10 rooms (meetups) to 1,000+ (international conferences).
+Same product end to end.

 -